wafer-bw/timelapse/README.md

 Generate a timelapse as .gif or .mp4 from set of images.

 ## Notes:
-* Images must be named in such a way that sorting them in ascending order keeps them in the correct frame order.
+* Source images must be named in such a way that sorting them in ascending order keeps them in the correct frame order.
 * Running `gif.py` on a large set of images may run out of memory depending on your machine's RAM.
 In this case you will need to use `mp4.py` instead.

 ## Requires